jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ### journald and systemd

-  Not to be outdone - systemd in its attempt to take over everything, has preplaced syslog with jounrald.
+  Not to be outdone - systemd in its attempt to take over everything, has preplaced syslog with journald.
 And this has happened in every system that has adopted systemd - Debian 8, Fedora 22, Ubuntu 15.04/15.10, Centos 7.
 You can read the initial journald announcement and [justification paper here](https://docs.google.com/document/pub?id=1IC9yOXj7j6cdLLxWEBAGRL6wl97tFxgjLUEHIX3MSTs&pli=1 "Justification Paper") [^96].

-  In Lennart Poeterrings own words, *"If you are wondering what the journal is, here's an explanation in a few words to get you up to speed: the journal is a component of systemd, that captures Syslog messages, Kernel log messages, initial RAM disk and early boot messages as well as messages written to STDOUT/STDERR of all services, indexes them and makes this available to the user.
-It can be used in parallel, or in place of a traditional syslog daemon, such as rsyslog or syslog-ng."* [^97]
+  In Lennart Poeterring's own words, *"If you are wondering what the journal is, here's an explanation in a few words to get you up to speed: the journal is a component of systemd, that captures Syslog messages, Kernel log messages, initial RAM disk and early boot messages as well as messages written to STDOUT/STDERR of all services, indexes them and makes this available to the user.
+It can be used in parallel, or in place of a tradditional syslog daemon, such as rsyslog or syslog-ng."* [^97]

   "One of the impetuses behind the systemd journal is to centralize the management of logs regardless of where the messages are originating.
 Since much of the boot process and service management is handled by the systemd process, it makes sense to standardize the way that logs are collected and accessed.
 The journald daemon collects data from all available sources and stores them in a binary format for easy and dynamic manipulation." [^98]

   To use the journal daemon (journald) all its elements are accessed through the ```journalctl``` command.
 All previously sparse logs are now contained in a single binary append only log format.
-The advantage of that is that the output can be programatically parsed (actually queried like a database) the downside is that some people see a "all your eggs in one basket" problem with a single central binary file.
+The advantage of that is that the output can be programmatically parsed (actually queried like a database) the downside is that some people see a "all your eggs in one basket" problem with a single central binary file.

 > __Example Usage:__ These examples have been taken from the [systemd website](http://www.freedesktop.org/software/systemd/man/journalctl.html "jounralctl examples"): [^99]